zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartCategoryAxisItemSelectMousewheel.md

 ## Methods

 ### reverse
-Reverses the mousewheel zoom direction.
-Normal direction is down for "zoom out", up for "zoom in".
+If set to true will reverse the mouse wheel direction.
+The normal direction is down for "zoom out", up for "zoom in".

 #### Returns
 `\Kendo\Dataviz\UI\ChartCategoryAxisItemSelectMousewheel`